HITECHCRIME/HC_SG234_Blank_Sheets/README.md

 Bodies on my mind
 Lay em down lay em down
 Make them tight, cut and slice em up
-So they fit compact
+So they fit compact, second round
 (on the floor on the floor)
-No blood can spill, traces will be found and all we going for right now will be gone, it's fact
+No blood can spill, traces will be found it's fact, all we going for right now will be gone,

 Blank sheets are just waiting
 For a causual acquaintance